 District 5 likewise fails strict scrutiny.
 "The City's determination of a minority population percentage for VRA compliance must . . . be well-supported."
-ECF 52 at 82 (citing Bethune-Hill I, 580 U.S. at 195).
-But the City failed to conduct the required "functional analysis of the electoral behavior within the particular election district" required to "determin[e] what minority percentage will satisfy [the VRA's] standard."
-Bethune-Hill I, 580 U.S. at 194 (cleaned up).
-In the 2021-22 process, the City adhered to an arbitrary 50% BVAP numerical quota not supported by any functional analysis.
-Despite their consultant advising that District 5 would perform for Black voters with lower BVAPs, commissioners insisted on increasing the BVAP above their arbitrary 50% target.
+ECF 52 at 82 (citing Bethune-Hill II, 580 U.S. at 195).
+But the City failed to conduct the required functional analysis of the electoral behavior within the particular election district" required to "determin[e] what minority percentage will satisfy [the VRA's] standard."
+Bethune-Hill II, 580 U.S. at 194 (cleaned up).
+Instead, the City adhered to an arbitrary 50% BVAP numerical quota not supported by any functional analysis.
+Rather than assessing the level of Black population or registered voters a district would need for Black voters to elect their prefeired candidate, the City's consultants endeavored to "get that number as high as possible."
+Cody Dep.
+(ECF 166-4) 36:4-18.
+Under their misunderstanding of the VRA, "you need to go as high as possible;" "the goal then is to shore up the one Black performing district with as high a Black population as you can get," if you cannot draw a second Black-majority district.
+Cody Dep.
+(ECF 166-4) 54:16-17, 47:14-17; see also Trial Tr. vol. 2, 99:12-14 (De Grandy: "I think logically, if you could draw a district at 50% to meet the Gingles requirements, yes, you should draw the district at 50%.").

+But even when their consultant advised that District 5 would perform for Black voters with a slightly lower BVAP, commissioners insisted on increasing the BVAP above their arbitrary 50% target.
 The City was on notice that Black voters could usually prevail in elections when they were not so packed.
 The City did not have "good reasons" to believe that this quota was necessary to comply with the VRA.

 In 2023, the City likewise did not narrowly tailor its use of race in District 5.
-Dr. Moy's initial report put the City on notice that its conclusions lacked the required "evidentiary foundation" needed to support "[s]electing a BVAP figure."
-Bethune-Hill II, 326 F. Supp.
-3d at

-176. He also analyzed P1 and P2, concluding that they "make it easier for Black voters to translate their preferences to higher vote totals for their preferred candidate[s]," who "received the vast majority of the top two-candidate vote share across both newly proposed districts."
+Their consultant followed the same approach to District 5 as in 2021-22, relying on the same faulty analysis and "maintain[ing] the status quo from the [] 2022 plan."
+Trial Tr. vol. 2, 128:12-18.
+Moreover, Dr. Moy's initial report put the City on notice that its conclusions lacked the required "evidentiary foundation" needed to support "[s]electing a BVAP figure."
+Bethune-Hill III, 326 F. Supp.
+3d at 176.
+He also analyzed P1 and P2, concluding that they "make it easier for Black voters to translate their preferences to higher vote totals for their preferred candidate[s]," who "received the vast majority of the top two-candidate vote share across both newly proposed districts."
 Pls.
 Ex.
 34; Pls.
 Ex.
 35 at 1; Pls.
 Ex.
 36 at 1-2.
+Crucially, "[i]n none of the elections Moy examined in which he found racially polarized voting did he conclude that Black registered voters would need to make up more than 50% of the registered voter population for the Black preferred candidate to prevail."
+ECF 52 at 47.